 Q3 is just a reverse of Q1—looking for points of interest near a hotel,

-to access the details of each point of interest, as represented by the
+need to access the details of each point of interest, as represented by

 At this point, let’s now consider how to support query Q4 to help the